 Additional Monitor Software

-Apart from getting the right driver for your monitor device, installing the software from the original manufacturer can also help install addional software.
+Apart from getting the right driver for your monitor device, installing the software from the original manufacturer can also help to install additonal software.
 For the example used in this article, we used a BenQ display.
 That comes with something called Display Pilot.

 This type of software can help control settings for your monitor(s).
 Instead of using physical controls, you can change the contrast and brightness from the program.
 ViewSonic has the vDisplay Manager, which is something similar.

-Some other features, like different color profiles, virtual desktops, and similar options can have an overlap with standard features in Windows itself.
-So the added value of this type of software needs to be assessed, so you do not install unneeded software.
+Some other features, like different color profiles, virtual desktops, and similar options can have an overlap with standard features in Windows 10 itself.
+So the added value of this type of software needs to be assessed, and you do not install software that is not adding value.
 Typically these programs are run at startup (or logon), so they can increase the Windows start time.